sjohner/serverless-resume/README.md

 This lab is based on the [Read Only template from HTML5 UP](https://html5up.net/read-only) so it is recommended to use this one.
 The template contains a simple contact form which you are going to use later on.

 For this lab we will use a a slightly modified version of the above mentioned template and adopt it to represent your resume.
 You can download the template from [this github repository](darthvader-resume-template/).

+The following modifications were added to the template to match the requirements for this lab:
+* A [JavaScript function](darthvader-resume-template/assets/js/contact.js) was added which posts the message from the contact form to your API
+* A modified form

 You might want to add a profile pic and some basic information about you.
 Adjust the _index.html_ file accordingly and replace the images in the _images_ folder if you want to.
 To check out your work you can launch index.html in your browser on your local machine.

 To modify the template you can use whatever text editor you have.
 There are plenty of options out there which are free to use.
 Two great options to use are: